[1] '3.9.0.2'

 Using any (multivariate) observational data, we will showcase how to use computational statistics, data science, information theory, and causal inference to uncover such hidden causal relationships.

-Causality was introduced by Granger, Wiener, and Pearl.
+The study of causality has been shaped by several foundational frameworks.
+Granger and Wiener developed a predictive notion of causality for time series, while Pearl developed an interventional framework based on structural models and graphs.
 A process \(X\) is (Granger-)causally related to another process \(Y\), when predicting prospective \(Y\) realizations solely based on past \(Y\) records can be improved based on the past information from the first process \(X\) along with past knowledge about \(Y\).

 Assume we have three time-varying processes indexed by time \(t\geq 0\):